rodibidably/git-tools/README.md

 - **Deep Lookup** (default = off) - Will look for Git repos recursively within the directory tree (does not search sub folders under a Git repo).
 Can be slow for large directory trees
 - **Show All** (default = on) - Show all Repos, even those without changes

+#### ToDo
+- Make Unpushed, Unpulled, Stashed Changes, Unmerged Branches optional (and hide from GUI when not selected)

 ## git-branch-status
 **Coming next in development**
 - Currently, `git-summary` does not list multiple branches per repo.
 However, for single repos [`git-branch-status`](https://github.com/bill-auger/git-branch-status) does this beautifully.